-Candidates are expected to consider and debate the full range of issues that affected the key concept in the question - in this case the extent to which the Personal Rule was the most significant development in government and politics in the period 1625 - 1660.
-They will consider a range of key concepts such as causation, consequence, continuity, change and significance where appropriate and also the relationship between the key characteristics and features associated with the issue in the question.
+Candidates are expected to consider and debate the full range of issues that affected the key concept in the question-in this case, whether the governments of 1906 to 1939 were largely successful in dealing with the social challenges they faced.
+They will consider a range of key concepts such as causation, consequence, continuity, change and significance where appropriate, and also the relationship between the key characteristics and features associated with the issue in the question.

-Candidates will offer an analysis and evaluation of the extent to which the Personal Rule was the most significant development in government and politics in the period 1625 - 1660.
-In order to reach a substantiated judgement about this issue, candidates may argue that the Personal Rule was without doubt the most significant development in government and politics in this period.
-The response might support this proposition by considering issues such as:
+Candidates will offer an analysis and evaluation of the extent that the governments of the period from 1906 to 1939 were largely successful in dealing with the social challenges they faced.
+In order to reach a substantiated judgement about this issue, candidates may argue that the governments of the period from 1906 to 1939 were largely successful in dealing with the social challenges they faced.
+The candidate might support this proposition by considering issues such as: